Orangutan with baby in nest

 On average 2,200 Bornean orangutans are thought to be killed each year due to hunting, conflict in agricultural areas and the illegal pet trade.

-2,200 Bornean Orangutans are killed each year
+Orange circle with text reading 2200 Bornean Orangutans are killed each year

 Illegal pet trade